msychung/Industrial-Group-Project/README.md

 - sys
 - glob
 - warnings
-- Need to check for any other packages, esp. since code in development.
 ---
 Package installation is carried out in the command line, a text interface which takes in user commands and passes them to a device's operating system.
 To install a package, enter the following in the command line: